mat-docs/RTA.Site/docs/devguide/sessions/session-service.md

     !!! note

-        Notice that the overlap with `"ref:ccc"` is allowed following usual REST-style PUT semantics.
+        Notice that the overlap with `"ref:ccc"` is allowed.
+This is similar to JSON patching.

 === "Using `Set` to overwrite"